-9. Employment of non-citizens
+9. Employment of non-citizens.

-(1) A person who engages in an activity to which this Act applies shall in the recruitment of employees, give preference to Ugandan citizens.

-(2) A person to whom subsection (1) applies may only employ non-citizens where-

-- (a) qualified Ugandan citizens are not available or are incapable of performing the particular type of work; and - (b) prior authorization has been granted by the Department.

-(3) The Department may grant authorization to the employment of a non-citizen where he or she is satisfied that every reasonable effort was made to find a suitably qualified Ugandan citizen and none exists.

-(4) Every employment position held by a non-citizen shall be deputized by a Ugandan citizen for purposes of skills transfer.

-(5) A person who engages in an activity to which this Act applies shall submit to the Department a succession plan for every position not held by Ugandan citizen.
+- (1) A person who engages in an activity to which this Act applies shall in the recruitment of employees, give preference to Ugandan citizens. - (2) A person to whom subsection (1) applies may only employ non-citizens where- - (a) qualified Ugandan citizens are not available or are incapable of performing the particular type of work; and - (b) prior authorisation has been granted by the department. - (3) The department may grant authorization to the employment of a non-citizen where the department is satisfied that every reasonable effort was made to find a suitably qualified Ugandan citizen and none exists. - (4) A person who engages in an activity to which this Act applies shall submit to the department a succession plan for every position not held by a Ugandan citizen.

-10. Restriction on grant or renewal of work permit
+10. Restriction on grant or renewal of work permit.

-A person who engages in an activity to which this Act applies shall not be issued with a work permit or have his or her work permit renewed unless his or her application for a work permit or its renewal is supported by a letter of the Department certifying that the applicant possesses the skills necessary for the employment and there is no Ugandan citizen possessing such skills.
+A person who engages in an activity to which this Act applies shall not be issued with a work permit or have his or her work permit renewed unless his or her application for a work permit or its renewal is supported by a letter of the department certifying that the applicant possesses the skills necessary for the employment and there is no Ugandan citizen possessing such skills.

-11. Training of Ugandan citizens
+11. Training of Ugandan citizens.

-(1) A person who engages in an activity to which this Act applies shall-

-- (a) develop a detailed program for the training of Ugandan citizens. - (b) carry out the training program in accordance with Uganda's training and employment priorities and for the sole purpose of promoting technology transfer to Uganda in relation to its activities.

-(2) Every contract for public works granted to an individual or entity other than a Ugandan company or citizen of Uganda shall contain a requirement for such individual or entity to train a minimum number of Ugandan citizens in its activity.

-(3) The minimum number referred to in subsection (2) shall be specified by the Minister.
+- (1) A person who engages in an activity to which this Act applies shall- - (a) develop a detailed program for the training of Ugandan citizens; - (b) carry out the training program in accordance with Uganda's training and employment priorities and for the sole purpose of promoting technology transfer to Uganda in relation to its activities. - (2) Every contract for public works granted to an individual or entity other than a Ugandan company or citizen of Uganda shall contain a requirement for such individual or entity to train a minimum number of Ugandan citizens in its activity. - (3) The minimum number referred to in subsection (2) shall be specified by the Minister.